gorango/flowcraft/README.md

 - **Extensible Execution Engine**: A pluggable `Executor` pattern enables in-memory or distributed flows.

-- **Type-Safe**: Written in TypeScript to provide strong typing for your workflow definitions and context.
+- **Type-Safe**: Written in TypeScript to provide strong typing for your workflow definitions, context, and node parameters.

 - **Async by Default**: Built on an asynchronous foundation to handle I/O-bound and CPU-bound tasks.